andrewvc/engulf/README.md

 # engulf

 engulf is a distributed HTTP load tester written in Clojure and Javascript.
-It's designed to let you spin up a cluster of high performance load-testers with minimal infrastructure in no time.
-Just put your jar on the servers, and point them at a master with a single command line.
-You can also run it on your workstation in a standalone configuration.
-You get a bevy of features such as:
+It's designed to let you spin up a cluster of high performance HTTP load-testers without requiring any extra infrastructure.
+Just put the JAR on your servers and point them at a master with the proper shell command. engulf can also be run in a standalone configuration on your workstation with just as little effort.

+Some of the engulf's features:

 * An [HTTP API](https://github.com/andrewvc/engulf/wiki/HTTP-API)
 * [Simple Usage](https://github.com/andrewvc/engulf/wiki/Usage)